agrant23/Website_Automation_python/README.md

 I tested this on Mac and Window Operating Systems.
 I created an Amazon EC2 instance in the AWS cloud environment.
 I connected to this instance via ssh using Linux.
 In this cloud environment I set up a python virtual environment where I pulled in my QA repository from Github and successfully ran and passed my test suite.
-This was a great into into working with the Linux environment.

 ## To Run